-BREYANZI is a prescription medicine used to treat large B cell lymphoma, a type of non-Hodgkin lymphoma, when:
+BREYANZI is a prescription medicine used to treat a type of non-Hodgkin lymphoma:

 Blood collection